Vaniqa cream (eflornithine 11.5%) for unwanted female facial hair (hirsutism).

 Vaniqa does not remove existing hair.
 It slows down new growth and regrowth.
 Hair removal, for example by plucking or shaving, should be continued.

-It can takes up to 8 weeks for results.
+It can take up to 8 weeks for results.
 If after 4 months there is no improvement, Vaniqa should be stopped and a doctor consulted.

 Vaniqa's effects wear off after 8 weeks of stopping treatment.
 To maintain the effect, Vaniqa must be used continuously.